devbret/online-opsec/README.md

 Threat models and tools for staying safe, private and informed while Online, used by the average person.

 ## Introduction
-OpSec or Operations Security, originally introduced by the United States Military during the Vietnam War, can be defined (when referring to [Wikipedia](https://en.wikipedia.org/wiki/Operations_security)) as a, "*...process that identifies critical information to determine if friendly actions can be observed by enemy intelligence, determines if information obtained by adversaries could be interpreted to be useful to them, and then executes selected measures that eliminate or reduce adversary exploitation of friendly critical information.*" OpSec is also a paradigm, and applicable to any activity within the physical and digital worlds; both increasingly intertwined and bound to the other.
+OpSec or Operations Security, originally introduced by the United States Military during the Vietnam War, can be defined (when referring to [Wikipedia](https://en.wikipedia.org/wiki/Operations_security)) as a, "*...process that identifies critical information to determine if friendly actions can be observed by enemy intelligence, determines if information obtained by adversaries could be interpreted to be useful to them, and then executes selected measures that eliminate or reduce adversary exploitation of friendly critical information.*" OpSec is also a paradigm or a mindset, and applicable to any activity within the physical and digital worlds; both increasingly intertwined with and bound to the other.

 The core motivation of OpSec is to protect what you value; often information or state, but sometimes tangible (or other intangible) goods too.
 OpSec is therefore any proactive efforts made to limit an attacker's ability to remove said value from you, for whatever their and/or your purposes.
 And Online OpSec is protecting what one values in relationship to coexisting with and using the Internet, all of which we explore in detail throughout the sections below.

 Online OpSec, in the context of everyday Internet users is quite a serious/pressing topic, one best to be treated responsibly and with care.
-Thankfully, in a way similar to how large companies carefully deploy DevOps, individuals can apply Online OpSec tools and techniques to reduce their own risks; perhaps even more effectively and immediately, which is important to observe.
-Ideally Online OpSec becomes integrated into one's lifestyle choices, even your conscious thinking and (more submliminal) dreaming, during the day and night.
+Thankfully, in a way similar to how large companies successfully deploy DevOps, individuals can apply Online OpSec tools and techniques to reduce their own risks; perhaps even more effectively and immediately, which is important to observe.
+Ideally Online OpSec becomes integrated into one's lifestyle choices, even your conscious thinking and (more submliminal) dreaming, during the day and/or night.

-Thus the purpose of this document is to organize useful context (in the form of information about threat modeling) and powerful tools (most of which are free and open source software, or FOSS) for staying safe, private and informed while Online.
+Therefore the purpose of this document is to organize useful context (in the form of information about threat modeling) and powerful tools (most of which are free and open source software, or FOSS) for staying safe, private and informed while Online.
 If a resource mentioned inside this document does require one to spend money for access, said tool is assuredly both low-cost and high-return.
 Above all, please continue doing your own research to validate anything and everything herein.

 ### Quintessentials
 Before diving into the world(s) of Online OpSec, it's important to understand what is at risk; more accurately, it's important to understand what we value.
 We value specific states that encourage human wellness; those being safety, privacy and access to information.
-Or being safe, private and informed.
-Each interconnected and reliant on the others for overall, personal success.
+Or being safe, private and informed; again, each quality is reliant on the others for overall, personal success.

 The substance of this document can help the individual maintain these conditions Online in conjunction with other states or pursuits or variables.
 To help explain, below is an overview of what *safe*, *private* and *informed* mean in the setting of this resource.